besthl/MapReduce/README.md

 ```
 No output matched

-Command 3--all the words that start with a single capital letter :
+Command 3--all the words that have capital letters :
 ```
 sudo docker run \
   -v $(pwd):/usr/local/hadoop/py \